aashnadikshit01/Toxic-Content-Detector/README.md

 # Toxic-Content-Detector
 The aim of this notebook is to implement a robust pipeline for detecting harmful/toxic content from social media platforms using traditional NLP methods.
 I will use TF-IDF vectorization and train multiple scikit-learn models to compare their performance on binary classification tasks.

+This the the data set that was used: https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge

 Here's what was accomplished:

 1. Built a complete pipeline from data preprocessing to model deployment